raspberry-pi-nano

 Alt+L #Activate/deactivate hard line wrap

-Putting Nano in the background
+Put Nano in the Background

 Ctrl+Z #Put process in the background